stellastrareviews/ky4meru.github.io/docs/windows/winrm.md

 ## Prerequisites

+* Low-privileged account on your target.
-* Local administrator rights on the target machine.
+* WinRM service enabled on your target (default port is 5985).

 ## Exploit